 At this time, I do not watch children on the weekends.

-When your child is contagious with a rash, or diarrhea or just sick and not feeling well, and your child will not be in child care for the day.
-Please call me by 9:00 am and let me know, your child will not be in child care for the day.
+When your child is contagious with a rash, diarrhea, vomiting or just sick and not feeling well, please call me by 9:00 am and let me know that your child will not be needing child care.
 I would very much appreciate it.
 Even though your child is sick and will not be attending child care, the rate is still the same.
 If I happen to be sick (which is not very often) and or contagious I will definitely call you.

 The days that child care is usually closed are on holidays, sometimes in the summer months I may be closed on a Friday or Monday.
 The parents are always notified in advanced.
 As a very responsible and very reliable child care provider, I should be paid for Holidays, even if I am closed.
 My philosophy is that if the parent receives Holiday pay, then the child care provider should also receive Holiday pay.
-There is a calendar on this web site that you can reference.
+Your sign-in, sign-out calendar will notify you of child care closed days.